 Chef Darren McGrady served the royal family for over 15 years.
-He spent 11 years making food for the Queen at Buckingham Palace, and then moved on to cooking for Princess Diana following her 1993 split from Prince Charles, after which she lived in an apartment in Kensington Palace.
-“She'd tell me: ‘You take care of the fats, I'll take care of the carbs at the gym,’” he told the MailOnline.
-She loved stuffed peppers and adored bread and butter pudding — so much so that when McGrady was making it, she would come into the kitchen and eat the raisins off the top, McGrady recalls.
-Princess Diana only ate red meat on special occasions; for instance, McGrady remembered that she once asked for roast lamb when she was hosting Clint Eastwood for dinner.
+He spent 11 years making food for the queen at Buckingham Palace, and then moved on to cooking for Princess Diana following her 1993 split from Prince Charles, after which she lived in an apartment in Kensington Palace.
+“She’d tell me: ‘You take care of the fats, I’ll take care of the carbs at the gym,’” he told the MailOnline.
+She loved stuffed peppers and adored bread and butter pudding — so much so that when McGrady was making it, she would come into the kitchen and eat the raisins off the top, McGrady remembers.
+Princess Diana ate red meat on special occasions; for instance, McGrady remembered that she once asked for roast lamb when she was hosting Clint Eastwood for dinner.

 Diana’s sons, William and Harry, favored typical children’s fare, including pizza, fish sticks, and “potato skins stuffed with mozzarella,” he said.
 (Um, yum.)
 McGrady remembered that they also loved shepherd’s pie and banana flan.